 Desperately Seeking Sleep?
 Remedies to Save Parents’ Sanity

-Every night doesn’t have to be so hard!
-Use these parent-tested sleep remedies to get kids with ADHD off to sleep without hours of back-rubbing, story reading, or persistent arguing.
+Sick of the bedtime fights, every night?
+Use these parent-tested sleep aids and soothing nighttime remedies to get kids with ADHD off to sleep without hours of back-rubbing, story reading, or persistent arguing.

 You whisper, “Sleep well, honey,” as you shut off the light.
 You close the bedroom door, and head off to your easy chair.
 And your child sleeps soundly through the night, waking up refreshed the next morning.
-For many of us with children who have attention deficit disorder (ADHD), this scenario is a dream that hasn’t come true — yet.
+For many of us with children who have attention deficit disorder (ADHD or ADD), this scenario is a dream that hasn’t come true — yet.